 Fire Danger Period

 The fire Danger period is declared by the Country Fire Authority and can vary from one region to another.
-In the Gannawarra Shire, the current fire danger period started on 14 November 2016 and will run until 1 May 2017 unless it is determined that it is safe to remove earlier.
+In the Gannawarra Shire, the current fire danger period started on 15 October 2018 and will remain in place until 1 May 2019 unless otherwise stated by CFA.

 The fire danger period is not the same as a total fire ban, but it does include restrictions.
 For example, there are restrictions on: